-It is important that all members of the University community understand that, as defined in university policy, the University prohibits workplace discrimination or harassment (between employees), as well as discrimination. harassment, or retaliation against members of the University community more generally, including discrimination by employees against students, between students, or by a third party (non-community) individual.
+It is important that all members of the University community understand that, as defined in university policy, the University prohibits workplace discrimination or harassment (between employees), as well as discrimination, harassment, or retaliation against members of the community University more generally, includina discrimination by employees against students, between students, or by a third party (non-community) individual.
 The University non-discrimination policy applies to all programs and activities, including, but not limited to, extracurricular activities, instruction, University housing and University employment.